What Is Trauma Dumping? Examples, Signs, and Effects

 What causes trauma dumping?

-Is trauma dumping a form of abuse?
+Is trauma dumping abusive?